k7n4n5t3w4rt/hubot-irc/README.md

       HUBOT_IRC_UNFLOOD="true" \
       bin/hubot -a irc --name myhubot

 **Note**: The default hubot configuration will use a redis based brain that assumes the redis server is already running.
-Either start your local redis server (usually with `redis-start &`) or remove the `redis-brain.coffee` script from the default `hubot-scripts.json` file.
+Either start your local redis server (usually with `redis-start &`) or remove the `hubot-redis-brain` package from `package.json` and the default `external-scripts.json` file.

 ## Configuring the Adapter